Foundations of Business

 The Foundation Year of the four-year programme aims to provide understanding of the key subjects in business to meet the prerequisites for entry to Business with Innovation and Technology.

 Want to find out more about our Business Management with IT course?
 Sign-up to an Open Day or attend a campus tour.
+Explore the Salford campus on our virtual tour.
 Our supportive course enquiries team can help you with any general questions you may have.
 You can also explore all of our Business courses.

 All Set?
 Apply Now